OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/cosmos-db/table-storage-cloud-service-nodejs.md

       addItem: function(item, callback) {
         self = this;
-        // use entityGenerator tooset types
+        // use entityGenerator to set types
         // NOTE: RowKey must be a string type, even though
         // it contains a GUID in this example. var itemDescriptor = {